sentinel-hub/custom-scripts/README.md

 ## <a name="landsat-1-5-mss"></a>Landsat 1-5 MSS

+Landsat 1-5 MSS (Multispectral Scanner System) collection includes archived data from Landsat missions 1 through 5.
+It has 4 available bands - green, red and two NIR bands, all in 60 m resolution.
+Data is available globally since 1972.
+Learn more about the collection [here](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-landsat-archives-landsat-1-5-multispectral-scanner-collection?qt-science_center_objects=0#qt-science_center_objects).

 - [False Color NIR Composite](landsat-1-5-mss/false-color-nir)
 - [False Color Ultra Red Composite](landsat-1-5-mss/false-color-ultrared)
 - [NDVI](landsat-1-5-mss/ndvi)
 - [NDWI](landsat-1-5-mss/ndwi)

 ## <a name="landsat-4-5-tm"></a>Landsat 4-5 TM

+Landsat Thematic Mapper (TM) sensor was carried onboard Landsats 4 and 5.
+The collection provides 6 spectral bands and 1 thermal infrared band in 120 m resolution, resampled to 30 meters.
+Data is archived, available globally from July 1987 - December 1993 for Landsat 4 and from March 1984 - May 2012 for Landsat 5.
+Top of the atmosphere level-1, and surface reflectance level-2 products are provided.
+The collection is useful for monitoring of vegetation, ice and water resources, change detection and the creation of land use - land cover maps.
+Learn more about the collection [here](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-landsat-archives-landsat-4-5-thematic-mapper-collection-2?qt-science_center_objects=0#qt-science_center_objects).

 - [True Color](landsat-4-5-tm/true-color)
 - [False Color](landsat-4-5-tm/false-color)